 In recent decades, the competence for ‘foreign trade’ has undergone some phases of regionalisation in Belgium.
 Until 1990, the Belgian Foreign Trade Office (Belgische Dienst voor Buitenlandse Handel - Office belge du Commerce extérieur) was the most important institution for export promotion.
 In 1990, a Walloon agency - Wallonia Export-Investment Agency was founded, followed by a Flemish equivalent in 1991 Flanders Investment & Trade.
 That same year, Brussels Invest & Export, now hub.brussels was also founded.
 The Cooperation Agreement (only available in French and Dutch) of 24 May 2002 between the Federal Government and the Regions laid the foundation for the creation of the Belgian Foreign Trade Agency.

-The Belgian Foreign Trade Agency celebrates its 20th anniversary
+The Belgian Foreign Trade Agency celebrateD its 20th anniversary in 2023

 On the 8th of February 2024, a New Year reception brought together the main partners of the Belgian Foreign Trade Agency.
 His Majesty King Philippe, Honorary President of the Agency, wished to mark this anniversary with His presence.
 It was an opportunity to recall the history and numerous realisations of the Agency that celebrated its 20th anniversary in 2023.